 The CIO 100 2018 also showed that 83% of CIOs were part of their organisation's executive leadership board, reflecting their success in influencing change and making strategic decisions.
 However CIOs are still underrepresented in terms of full board membership, at 29%.

 Some CIOs believe this small proportion represents an oversight from the CEO and executives of the organisation.
 "This should be higher and I believe strongly that proper business CIOs who see opportunities and bring thought-leadership, strategy and vision matched with delivery should sit - along with HR - on more boards," CIO at The Restaurant Group, Simon Iddon, told CIO UK.
 "Businesses that do not fully embrace the power of technology and people will fall to the wayside of those who do."

 Since CIO job descriptions vary across industry and size of organisations, salaries also reflect the different demands of the role.

-According to recruitment firm Harvey Nash, CIOs now earn an average salary of $169.456 (£131.480) in the UK and $185.647 (£144.047) worldwide.
-It was also reported that CIOs were being compensated more than those with an IT director, Chief Technology Officer or Chief Digital Officer title.
+According to Payscale.com, CIOs in the UK now earn an average salary of £96,305 per annum.
+CIOs are also being compensated more than those with an IT Director, Chief Technology Officer or Chief Digital Officer title.